dams333/lib-unit/README.md

 # Introduction
 This library **is not** the Libunit rush.
 But an improved version to write unit tests simply.
 ## Version
-The current version is relatively simple but new features (reading the standard output, adding details on the tests performed, ...) will be added very soon
+The current version is relatively simple but new features will be added very soon
 # Documentation
 ## Compilation
 Compile the libunit with its Makefile and use the header (includes/libunit.h) in your tester code
 ## Use
+### General
 - First, initialize your tester with the `init_tester` function by specifying its name
 - Initialize a test list for each of the features you will test with the `init_tests_list`
 - To add a test to a list, use add_test.
 Give it the pointer to the list, the name of the test and 2 functions.
 These functions must return a string.